Free shipping on orders over $99

 Hannah Lamb is an textile artist, maker and lecturer and member of the 62 Group.
 She is also their press and publicity officer.
 As well as exhibiting worldwide, she is also Programme Leader for BA (Hons) Textiles and Surface Design at Bradford School of Art.
 She also teaches in Australia.
 She is well connected and well hooked up in social media and the web.
 She has 10,000 followers on all social media and her blog has 5000 views per month.

 This title is not yet published.
-It is available for purchase now and should arrive at our Sydney warehouse from our Australian supplier within 1 - 2 weeks of the release date listed above.
+It is available for purchase now and should arrive at our Sydney warehouse on or shortly after the release date listed above.

 Once received into our warehouse we will despatch it to you with a Shipping Notification which includes online tracking.